Habitat destruction: On animals and plants

-Impact on human population
+On human population

 Habitat destruction can vastly increase an area's vulnerability to natural disasters like flood and drought, crop failure, spread of disease, and water contamination.
 On the other hand, a healthy ecosystem with good management practices can reduce the chance of these events happening, or will at least mitigate adverse impacts.
 Eliminating swamps—the habitat of pests such as mosquitoes—has contributed to the prevention of diseases such as malaria.

 Completely depriving an infectious agent (such as a virus) of its habitat—by vaccination, for example—can result in eradicating that infectious agent.

 Agricultural land can suffer from the destruction of the surrounding landscape.
 Over the past 50 years, the destruction of habitat surrounding agricultural land has degraded approximately 40% of agricultural land worldwide via erosion, salinization, compaction, nutrient depletion, pollution, and urbanization.
 Humans also lose direct uses of natural habitat when habitat is destroyed.
 Aesthetic uses such as birdwatching, recreational uses like hunting and fishing, and ecotourism usually rely upon relatively undisturbed habitat.
 Many people value the complexity of the natural world and express concern at the loss of natural habitats and of animal or plant species worldwide.